At the Met Museum, a centennial retrospective of Vogue’s fabled photographer.

 Irving Penn: Centennial, the Metropolitan Museum of Art, 1000 Fifth Avenue, New York City, through July 30, 2017

 It was my refuge.
 To walk through the immense doors at the Grand Army Plaza branch of the Brooklyn Public Library was, for me, to enter a version of Ali Baba’s cave, one where the walls were lined in dreams, possibility, and reason.
 Two or three days a week I’d cut school after lunch and start my real life or education in those library stacks.
 I was thirteen, and back then you couldn’t check many picture books out of the library, so on some of those afternoons—many of them—I sat in the section where they were kept.
 Snuggled up there, safe from the world that deemed such activities as “sissy,” I pored over Richard Avedon’s photographs of models conveying joy or distress.
 I spent hours with Irving Penn’s Worlds in a Small Room, a collection of images he shot in a makeshift studio on various trips to places like Dahomey (Benin), Morocco, and Paris, largely for Vogue, where, in 1943, the artist was hired, first, to come up with design ideas for the cover.
-Penn’s last sittings were published in the storied fashion magazine in 2009, shortly before he died, aged 92.
+Penn’s last sittings were published in the storied fashion magazine in 2009, shortly before he died, aged ninety-two.

 Sitting in those library stacks in Brooklyn, I marveled at what photography could do; images not only took me to different worlds, the best photographers also defined a world through their style, that mysterious thing that allowed them to make reality look less real and more like the reality of their imagination.
 The decades Penn spent producing portraits, still lifes, and other work for Vogue is an extraordinary achievement by any measure—even the protean Avedon, Penn’s only professional rival, lost his contract with the magazine in 1990.
 To be a creator working on a very high level month after month in a commercial context is nearly unheard of.
 Penn not only managed that—for years he had the institutional support and protection of Alexander Liberman, who was the editorial director of Vogue and other Condé Nast-owned magazines from 1960 to 1994—but his pictures, beautifully rendered silver gelatin prints that deepened the images’ blacks and grays, often added a certain gravity and moral seriousness to a magazine whose business was generally about other things.